 1967: Johnny Rivers’ cover of “Baby I Need Your Lovin’,” originally recorded by the Four Tops in 1964, entered Billboard Hot 100.
 Rivers’ version peaked at #3 on the chart, reaching higher than the original which had topped out at #11.

 1968: The Beatles convened at EMI Abbey Road Studios in London to record John Lennon’s “Across the Universe,” which was to be released as a single during their upcoming trip to India.
 Deciding they needed some falsetto harmonies, they invited two teenage girl fans, into the studio to record backing vocals.
 Lennon was unsatisfied, however, and the session’s recordings were set aside, and the group opted to release Paul McCartney’s “Lady Madonna” backed with George Harrison’s “The Inner Light.”
 The group revisited the song after returning from India.
 During the sessions, comedian Spike Milligan dropped by the studio, and after hearing the song, suggested the track be released on a charity album he was organizing for the World Wildlife Fund.
 The Beatles agreed, and the song was mixed in January the following year, with the addition of bird sound effects.
-The song was then first released on the charity album titled “No One’s Gonna Change Our World” in December of 1969.
+The song was then first released on the charity album titled “No One’s Gonna Change Our World” in December 1969.

-1977: A live version of Wings’ “Maybe I’m Amazed” from their Wings over America album was released as a single.
+1977: A live version of Wings’ “Maybe I’m Amazed” from their Wings over America triple album was released as a single.
 It later reached #10 on the Billboard Hot 100 and #28 in the UK.

-1983: Echo and the Bunnymen’s third studio album Porcupine was released.
+1983: Echo and the Bunnymen’s third studio album, Porcupine, was released.
 It became the group’s highest charting album in the UK, debuting at the #2 spot a few days later.

-1984: Eurythmics scored their first #1 album in the UK with their second LP Touch.
+1984: Eurythmics scored their first #1 album in the UK with their second LP, Touch.
 In the US, it was their first of two top 10 albums, peaking at #7.

 1984: Culture Club achieved their only #1 in the US with “Karma Chameleon,” which started three weeks at the top of the Billboard Hot 100.

 2008: On the 40th anniversary of the song’s recording, “Across the Universe” by the Beatles became the first song beamed into space, with the United States National Aeronautics and Space Administration transmitting the recording in the direction of the North Star, Polaris, 431 light years away.
-The transmission had been arranged by Beatles historian Martin Lewis, and also coincided with the celebrations of NASA’s 50th anniversary as well as the 50th anniversary of the launch of America’s first satellite, Explorer 1.
+The transmission had been arranged by Beatles historian Martin Lewis, and also coincided with the celebrations of NASA’s 50th anniversary and the 50th anniversary of the launch of America’s first satellite, Explorer 1.